Marinarium: A Modular Experimental Facility for Reproducible Maritime and Space-Analog Field Robotics: THE MARINARIUM FACILITY

 \subsection{UNDERWATER ACOUSTIC PERFORMANCE}

-The water basin consists of a steel skeleton supporting a \unit[20]{mm} PE100 RC liner that houses \unit[135]{t} of water.
-To improve the acoustic properties of the water volume, the bottom is covered with \unit[3]{t} of yellow-mottled sea gravel of \unit[8-16]{mm} radius (\cref{fig:water_basin}).
-The stones scatter acoustic reflections from sonar instruments and reduce multipathing in low-frequency instruments in a tank of these dimensions.
-As an example, the use of these stones has enabled a transmission rate of $70\%$ with Delphis Succorfish modems (\unit[24-32]{kHz} acoustic frequency), from a $0\%$ without stones.
+As electromagnetic radiation is quickly absorbed underwater, maritime field robots often use acoustic communication, which is difficult to use in water tanks due to multipath effects.
+In the Marinarium, with a water basin consisting of a steel skeleton supporting a \unit[20]{mm} PE100 RC liner that houses \unit[135]{t} of water, we address this by covering the bottom with gravel.
+The bottom is covered with \unit[3]{t} of yellow-mottled sea gravel of \unit[8-16]{mm} radius (\cref{fig:water_basin}), which scatter acoustic reflections from sonar instruments and reduce multipathing in low-frequency instruments in the tank.
+As an example, the use of these stones has enabled a transmission rate of $70\%$ with Delphis Succorfish modems (\unit[24-32]{kHz} acoustic frequency), up from $0\%$ without stones.